github/docs/content/billing/managing-billing-for-github-actions/about-billing-for-github-actions.md

 {% data reusables.user-settings.context_switcher %}

-{% ifversion actions-larger-runners %}
+{% ifversion actions-hosted-runners %}

-### Per-minute rates for larger runners
+### Per-minute rates for {% data variables.actions.hosted_runner %}s

-{% data variables.product.prodname_dotcom %} offers more powerful hosted runners that are billed differently to the standard runners.
-In addition, entitlement minutes cannot be used for these larger runners.
-For more information about hosted runners, see "[Using larger runners](/actions/using-github-hosted-runners/using-larger-runners)."
+{% data variables.product.prodname_dotcom %} offers more powerful {% data variables.actions.hosted_runner %}s that are billed differently to the standard runners.
+In addition, entitlement minutes cannot be used for {% data variables.actions.hosted_runner %}s.
+For more information about {% data variables.actions.hosted_runner %}s, see "[Using {% data variables.actions.hosted_runner %}](/actions/using-github-hosted-runners/using-larger-runners)."

-{% data reusables.billing.billing-larger-runners %}
+{% data reusables.billing.billing-hosted-runners %}

-For the public static IP addresses that can be assigned to a hosted runner, there is no additional cost for this configuration.
+For the public static IP addresses that can be assigned to a {% data variables.actions.hosted_runner %}, there is no additional cost for this configuration.

 {% endif %}